[Home]

 I agree with Eric, that the ham radio community wrongly has neglected these aspects of the propagation.

-After building the measurement setup and doing some measurements I needed to make an overview for myself.
+After building the polarization measurement setup and doing some measurements I needed to make an overview for myself.

 In the EXCEL sheets I have summarized the different aspects, consequences and conclusions as far as I have learned until now.
+I am not a specialist on this field, so please read it as such.

 - Introduction to X and O (Extraordinary and Ordinary Mode Propagation)